jinyes-kim/Data-Analysis-Project/README.md

-## Subject: Classify critical factor at risk of attrition
+## Subject: Classify critical factor at risk of employee attrition

 ### description
-- Classify critical factor at risk of attrition.
+- Classify critical factor at risk of employee attrition
 - Use Logistic Regression

 ###